 You can also use Grammarly and get access to your own personal editor, where you can store and access all of your documents.

-The extension underlines the mistake with red and green line and as you hover your mouse over the mistake, it pops up a new window with correct suggestions.
+The extension underlines the mistake with a red and green line and as you hover your mouse over the mistake, it pops up a new window with correct suggestions.
 If you want to see the synonyms of any word in your post, just take your mouse over that particular word and double click.

-It works on the popular websites like Facebook, Twitter, Pinterest, Blogger, WordPress, Gmail, Yahoo Mail, Hotmail, Tumblr, Google + and Linkedin.
+It works on popular websites like Facebook, Twitter, Pinterest, Blogger, WordPress, Gmail, Yahoo Mail, Hotmail, Tumblr, Google + and Linkedin.
 While the Grammarly extensions for Chrome and Firefox are free, there are also premium versions available which bring some additional features.

 I used it while writing a blog post on WordPress.
 When an error is found, a red or green underline will appear.
 Hovering your cursor over it will make a small window pop-up.
 You can correct the mistake manually or you may click on Correct with Grammarly.